What Are Fibroids and How Do They Affect Your Health?

 How Do Fibroids Affect Pregnancy?

-For most women, fibroids do not change in size or shape during pregnancy, and often, they do not affect the pregnancy.
+For most women, these growths do not change in size or shape during pregnancy, and often, they do not affect the pregnancy.

-However, fibroids may increase the risk of complications during pregnancy, such as preterm labor, breech presentation, or placental abruption.
-Treatment options for uterine fibroids during pregnancy are limited, as many medications and procedures carry potential risks to the developing fetus.
+However, they may increase the risk of complications during pregnancy, such as preterm labor, breech presentation, or placental abruption.
+Treatment options during pregnancy are limited, as many medications and procedures carry potential risks to the developing fetus.

 Concerned That You May Have Fibroids?
 Contact Us for an Appointment

 Fibroids can cause pain, bleeding, and even difficulty with your bowels and urination.
 We want you to know that there are several effective treatments for these benign tumors.
-Discover how we have helped hundreds of women overcome fibroids as excerpt gynecologists in Chapel Hill and Durham.
+Discover how we have helped hundreds of women overcome this common issue as expert gynecologists in Chapel Hill and Durham.

 See for yourself why we have been consistently ranked as the best gynecologists in Orange and Durham counties.
 Schedule an appointment today.